shahanakattil/Sustainability-workshop/Instructions/Lab9:Security-in-Sustainabilibilty.md

 # Lab 09 - Security in Sustainability

+## Lab scenario
+As an IT security specialist in a sustainability-driven organization, your role focuses on safeguarding environmental initiatives through robust security measures.
+This lab emphasizes setting up and configuring Microsoft Sentinel to monitor and analyze security events related to sustainability practices within the organization's cloud environment.

 ## Lab overview
-In the initial phase of setting up the security infrastructure, the focus is on creating essential components to monitor and analyze security events.
-This involves establishing a Log Analytics workspace and integrating Microsoft Sentinel into the workspace, laying the foundation for subsequent security measures.
+This lab provides hands-on experience in configuring Microsoft Sentinel to establish a centralized workspace for monitoring security events that impact sustainability efforts.
+You will install and configure data connectors to ingest logs from Microsoft Entra ID and Dynamics 365, ensuring comprehensive monitoring and compliance with environmental standards.
+By the end of this lab, you will understand how to leverage Microsoft Sentinel to enhance security monitoring and response capabilities in alignment with sustainability goals.

-## Lab scenario
+## Lab objectives

-In this lab, you will undertake the essential task of setting up Log Analytics, which provides a centralized location to store and query data, while Sentinel serves as the platform for advanced security analysis, also enabling proactive threat detection and incident response.
+In this lab, you will perform the following tasks to enhance security monitoring within a sustainability context:

+- Exercise 1: Setup Sentinel Workspace
+  - Task 1: Create Sentinel Workspace
+- Exercise 2: Ingest Logs from Microsoft Entra ID
+  - Task 1: Install Microsoft Entra ID data connector to Sentinel
+  - Task 2: Set up the data connector to ingest logs to workspace
+  - Task 3: View data ingested into Microsoft Sentinel
+- Exercise 3: Ingest Logs from Dynamics 365
+  - Task 1: Install Dynamics 365 connector to Sentinel
+  - Task 2: Set up the data connector to ingest logs to workspace
+  - Task 3: View data ingested into Microsoft Sentinel

 ## Excercise 1 - Setup Sentinel Workspace

 ### Task 1: Create Sentinel Workspace

-In this task, you will create Microsoft Sentinel workspace where you will be monitoring and analyzing security events in upcoming labs.
+In this task, you will create a Microsoft Sentinel workspace where you will monitor and analyze security events.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Microsoft Sentinel**, and then select **Microsoft Sentinel** under services.